mcgillij/pyTB/README.md

 + Space will advance the turn.
 + F11 will fullscreen to the resolution specified in game.conf
 + Clicking on a unit will select it and display the appropriate statistics, and toggle movement mode.
++ F5 to Save game.
++ F6 to Load the previous save file.